Elviix/E-portfolio/Advanced-Object-Oriented-Design-and-Programming/Artefacts/Individual-project/Unit9-Case-Study.md

 print([p.name for p in product_service.search("lap")])  # ['Laptop']
 ```

-**How the solution maps to the layered architecture:**

-- **Data Access Layer:** UserRepository and ProductRepository encapsulate storage behind add/get/find_by_name, so the storage mechanism (here an in-memory dict) can be swapped for a database without touching the services.
-- **Business Logic Layer:** UserService and ProductService implement registration, authentication and product search, and only talk to repositories through their public interface.
-- **Modularity:** the User Management and Product Catalog modules are fully independent — each has its own entity, repository and service.
-- **Security:** passwords are never stored in plaintext; PasswordHasher isolates bcrypt hashing and verification.
-- **Extensibility (Dependency Injection):** services receive their repository and hasher through the constructor, so implementations can be replaced (e.g., a different hashing algorithm or a SQL-backed repository) without modifying the service code.
+The repositories handle storage and the services handle the logic, so the dict could be swapped for a real database without touching the services.
+I used bcrypt to hash passwords before storing them.
+The services get their repository and hasher through the constructor, which is dependency injection.
+The two modules are independent, so adding order processing later just means a new repository and service.